Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Coherent-state protocol and security analysis

 From Eqs.~(\ref{Iestimated}) and~(\ref{codeEQ1}), we see that the LDPC code must be chosen to have rate

-for some estimated SNR.
-A value of the reconciliation efficiency $\beta$ is acceptable only if we can choose parameters $\alpha \geq 3$ and $q$~\cite{noteI} such that $R_\text{code} \le 1$.
+for some estimated SNR and key entropy.
+A value of the reconciliation efficiency $\beta$ is acceptable only if we can choose parameters $\alpha \geq 3$ and $q$~\cite{noteI}, such that $R_\text{code} \le 1$.
 Once $R_\text{code}$ is known, the sparse parity check matrix $\mathbf{H}$ of the LDPC code can be constructed following Ref.~\cite{MacKayNeal}.